August 04, 2021 6 min read

 3. Improves Overall Posture of Your Body

 Good posture projects confidence and you always want to make a good first impression on anyone whether it is at a job interview, on a first date, or simply at the gym.
-By continuously working on your glute bridges, you are not only strengthening your glute muscles but are taking the next step in influencing the way people perceive you.
+But many of us spend long periods of time sitting which can cause our muscles to weaken and tighten which can lead to poor posture, low back pain and more.

-If you've mastered the basic glute bridge, you might want to try some variations.
-Variations are another great way to challenge your body and further strengthen your body's big muscles.
+If you've mastered the basic glute bridge, you might want to try some of these variations that are also great ways to challenge your body.
 By performing these variations, you are redefining your capabilities.